ekmolloy/stamps-tutorial/tutorial.md

     --tempdir tmp \
     --cpu 2
 ```
 Both the command and the output are nearly identical to TIPP; however, alignment and placement support thresholds are not specified, and the classification file is not written.
+Use the [placement file from SEPP](sepp/out/SEPP-RDP-RUMINO-READS_placement.json) to rank the five reads by the branch length connecting the read to the Ruminococcaceae tree.
+Now we will visualize these placements.
+You may need read more about the json file format [here](https://matsen.github.io/pplacer/generated_rst/pplacer.html) (search json) or [here](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031009).

-In order to visualize the placements, the placement file ([json](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031009)) into a tree format (e.g., newick or xml) using [guppy](https://matsen.github.io/pplacer/generated_rst/guppy.html)
+To visualize the placements, the placement file needs to be converted into a tree format (e.g., newick or xml) using [guppy](https://matsen.github.io/pplacer/generated_rst/guppy.html)
 ```
 /class/stamps-software/sepp/.sepp/bundled-v4.3.2/guppy tog \
     --xml \